Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 For systems with spin-1/2 fermions, the rotation and reflection properties of $|\phi\rangle_{pmm}^{\mu_1}$ and $|\phi\rangle_{pmm}^{\mu_3}$ at each 0D blocks $\mu_1$ and $\mu_3$ are changed by $-1$, respectively, which leads to no trivialization.
 Furthermore, like the $p4m$ case, the classification data of the corresponding 0D block-states can be characterized by different 1D irreducible representations of the full symmetry group:

-we should notice that for systems with spin-1/2 fermions, we can only decorate even number of complex fermions on each 0D block.
-Now we repeatedly consider the complex fermion decorations on 0D blocks $\mu_1$ and $\mu_3$: for systems with spin-1/2 fermions, $c=(a+1)+(b-1)$ case is not valid because of the aforementioned obstruction for complex fermion decorations.
-Therefore, the ultimate classification of crystalline topological phases protected by $pmm$ symmetry for 2D systems with spin-1/2 fermions is:
+we should notice that for systems with spin-1/2 fermions, we can only decorate even $U^f(1)$ charges on each 0D block.
+Now we repeatedly consider the complex fermion decorations on 0D blocks and 1D bubble constructions (similar to the spinless fermions), the ultimate classification of crystalline topological phases protected by $pmm$ symmetry for 2D systems with spin-1/2 fermions is:

 The corresponding point group of $pmg$ is dihedral group $D_2$.
 For 2D blocks $\sigma$, 1D blocks labeled by $\tau_3$ and $\tau_4$, there is no on-site symmetry; for 1D blocks labeled by $\tau_1$ and $\tau_2$, 0D blocks labeled by $\mu_1$ and $\mu_2$, the on-site symmetry is $\mathbb{Z}_2$ via the reflection symmetry acting internally; for 0D blocks labeled by $\mu_3$ and $\mu_4$, the on-site symmetry is $\mathbb{Z}_2$ via the 2-fold rotational symmetry acting internally.
 The cell decomposition is shown in Fig. \ref{pmg}.
 We discuss systems with spinless and spin-1/2 fermions separately.